-- (1) Agricultural uses such as general farming, pasturing, grazing, outdoor plant nurseries, horticulture, viticulture, truck farming, forestry, sod farming and wild crop harvesting; - (2) Industrial-commercial uses such as loading areas and parking areas; - (3) Recreational uses such as golf courses, tennis court, driving ranges, soccer fields, baseball diamonds, archery ranges, picnic grounds, boat launching ramps, swimming areas, basketball courts, parks, wildlife and nature preserves, game farms, fish hatcheries, shooting preserves, target ranges, hunting and fishing areas and hiking and horseback riding trails; - (4) Residential uses such as lawns, gardens, parking areas and play areas; - (5) Circuses, carnivals and similar transient amusement enterprises; - (6) Roadside stands: - (7) Extraction of sand, gravel and other materials; - (8) Navigational and drainage aids, marinas, boat rentals, docks, piers, wharves, and water measuring and control devices; - (9) Railroads, streets, bridges, utility transmission lines, underground culverts, pipes and pipelines; - (10) Stables: - (11) Storage of material or equipment other than that prohibited by these floodplain regulations, provided that such material or equipment is not subject to major damage by floods, is firmly anchored to prevent flotation, is readily removable from the area within the time available after flood warning and before flooding, and does not present and ecological quality risk; - Public utility facilities and water-oriented industries which must be adjacent to watercourses, provided that the development is located so that it shall not substantially alter flood flows, heights or velocities of the 100-year flood.
+- (m) Floodways Permitted Uses.
+The following uses may be permitted within the floodway provided that they comply with the provisions of this section and other standards established in this Zoning Ordinance, and any conditions attached by the Department of Planning or their designee to the issuance of the floodplain permit: - (1) Agricultural uses such as general farming, pasturing, grazing, outdoor plant nurseries, horticulture, viticulture, truck farming, forestry, sod farming and wild crop harvesting; - (2) Industrial-commercial uses such as loading areas and parking areas; - (3) Recreational uses such as golf courses, tennis court, driving ranges, soccer fields, baseball diamonds, archery ranges, picnic grounds, boat launching ramps, swimming areas, basketball courts, parks, wildlife and nature preserves, game farms, fish hatcheries, shooting preserves, target ranges, hunting and fishing areas and hiking and horseback riding trails; - (4) Residential uses such as lawns, gardens, parking areas and play areas; - (5) Circuses, carnivals and similar transient amusement enterprises; - (6) Roadside stands; - (7) Extraction of sand, gravel and other materials; - Navigational and drainage aids, marinas, boat rentals, docks, piers, wharves, and water measuring and control devices; - (9) Railroads, streets, bridges, utility transmission lines, underground culverts, pipes and pipelines; - (10) Stables; - Storage of material or equipment other than that prohibited by these floodplain regulations, provided that such material or equipment is not subject to major damage by floods, is firmly anchored to prevent flotation, is readily removable from the area within the time available after flood warning and before flooding, and does not present and ecological quality risk; - Public utility facilities and water-oriented industries which must be adjacent to watercourses, provided that the development is located so that it shall not substantially alter flood flows, heights or velocities of the 100-year flood.
 Whenever necessary, compensating measures shall be required to be undertaken to offset any adverse effects of allowing the use within the floodway and to keep increases in stages of the 100-year flood within the limits specified in these regulations; - Structural works for flood control such as dams, levees, dikes and floodwalls, subject to the issuance of a floodplain use permit.
 In addition, any proposed structural work in the beds of public waters as defined in Ohio R.C.
 1521.06, which shall change the course, current or cross section of the waters shall be subject to the provision of Ohio R.C.
-1521.06 and 1521.07, and other applicable statutes; - (14) Other uses similar in nature to uses described in this subsection which are consistent with the provisions set out in the purpose clause; and, - Structures, temporary or permanent, accessory to permitted uses, provided that: - A. They have a low flood damage potential; - B. They are constructed and placed on the building site so as to offer the minimum obstruction to the flow of floodwaters.
-Whenever possible, structures shall be constructed with the longitudinal axis parallel to the direction of flood flow; and so far as practicable, structures shall be placed approximately on the same flood flow lines as those of adjoining structures;
+1521.06 and 1521.07, and other applicable statutes; - (14) Other uses similar in nature to uses described in this subsection which are consistent with the provisions set out in the purpose clause; and - (15) Structures, temporary or permanent, accessory to permitted uses, provided that: - A. They have a low flood damage potential;

-- They are firmly anchored to prevent flotation which may result in damage to other structures, restriction of bridge openings and other narrow sections of the stream or river; and, - D. Service facilities such as electrical and heating equipment are placed at or above the regulatory flood protection elevation for the particular area or adequately flood proofed.
+- B. They are constructed and placed on the building site so as to offer the minimum obstruction to the flow of floodwaters.
+Whenever possible, structures shall be constructed with the longitudinal axis parallel to the direction of flood flow; and so far as practicable, structures shall be placed approximately on the same flood flow lines as those of adjoining structures; - C. They are firmly anchored to prevent flotation which may result in damage to other structures, restriction of bridge openings and other narrow sections of the stream or river; and - D. Service facilities such as electrical and heating equipment are placed at or above the regulatory flood protection elevation for the particular area or adequately flood proofed.

-1113.02 STORMWATER MANAGEMENT
+1115.02 STORMWATER MANAGEMENT